t-0-m-1-3/netcom-react/api-example/README.md

   }
 }, [joke]);
 ```
-Now you just need to display the joke and add a button to fetch a new one.
-Clicking the button will set the joke back to an empty string, and the effect will take care of fetching a new joke.
-Replace the contents of the <p> tag with the joke (<p>{joke || '...'}</p>), and replace the <a> tag with a button:
+Now you just need to display the joke and add a button to fetch a new one where clicking the button will set the joke to an empty string, and the effect will take care of fetching a new joke.

+Replace the contents of the `<p> tag with the joke (<p>{joke || '...'}</p>)`, and replace the `<a>` tag with a button:

 ```javascript
 <button className="App-link" onClick={() => setJoke('')}>
   Get a new joke
 </button>
 ```
-Your final code for App.js should look like this:
+Your final code for `App.js` should look like this:

 ``` javascript
 import React, { useState, useEffect } from 'react';